 Secondly, this bill will also take action on drug driving.
 We know that driving while impaired by alcohol or drugs is a major contributing factor to the road toll and serious injuries in Victoria.
 Part 5 of the Road Safety Act 1986 contains alcohol- and drug-related offences to reduce this risk.
 When detecting these offences in a range of circumstances, a blood sample must be obtained, which can be only done by a registered medical practitioner or an approved health professional, which includes a nurse and other persons approved by the Victorian Institute of Forensic Medicine.
-This blood sample must be obtained within 3 hours of the person driving the vehicle, and in practice Victoria Police can in some circumstances find it difficult to conduct the necessary impairment assessment and find a registered medical practitioner or approved health professional to take that blood sample.
-The amendment in this bill will allow for additional professionals to be prescribed as approved health professionals for the purpose of obtaining these blood samples, improving Victoria Police's ability to detect drink and drug driving offences.
+This blood sample must be obtained within 3 hours of the person driving the vehicle, and in practice Victoria Police can in some circumstances find it difficult to conduct the necessary impairment assessment and find a registered medical practitioner or approved health professionals to be prescribed as approved health professionals for the purpose of obtaining these blood samples, improving Victoria Police's ability to detect drink- and drug-driving offences.

 Thirdly, the road safety camera and fines reforms contained in this bill will also help to support us across the state and locally.
 A range of offences in the Road Safety Act 1986 also seek to reduce injuries and fatalities across the roads through these measures.
 Some of these offences detected by way of prescribed road safety cameras include speed, red-light, seatbelt and distracted driving offences.
 The range of offences detected by these cameras has expanded, as we know, in recent years, and sworn police officers are required to issue infringements for these offences.
-This bill will amend the Road Safety Act 1986 to allow for specifically authorised Victoria Police employees to be able to issue infringements for these offences, freeing up sworn police officers for other duties, and Victoria Police employees would need to be authorised in writing by the Chief Commissioner of Police before they can issue these types of infringements.
+This bill will amend the Road Safety Act 1986 to allow for specifically authorised Victoria Police employees to be able to issue infringements for these offences, and Victoria Police employees would need to be authorised in writing by the Chief Commissioner of Police before they can issue these types of infringements.